 • WiFi: Free throughout the terminal, no password

-Albania runs an 80% cash economy.
-Get Lek at the airport ATM rather than relying on cards in restaurants and shops.
+Albania runs roughly an 80% cash economy.
+Pull Lek from the airport ATM rather than counting on cards in restaurants and shops, especially once you leave Tirana.

 Pro Tip: If you bank with Charles Schwab in the US, their checking account reimburses every foreign ATM fee at month-end.
-For a country where you’ll hit ATMs four or five times in a week, this saves real money.
+For a country where you’ll hit ATMs four or five times in a week, that adds up to real money.

-• Interest from: Ryanair, Wizz Air, easyJet, Air Albania
+• Carriers that have shown interest: Ryanair, Wizz Air, easyJet, Air Albania

-• Value: Cuts three-plus hours versus arriving at Tirana when you’re headed to Himarë, Dhërmi or Saranda
+• The payoff if it opens: cuts three-plus hours versus arriving at Tirana when you’re headed to Himarë, Dhërmi or Saranda

 What’s the bottom line on flights to Albania from USA?

 TL;DR: There are no direct flights to Albania from USA airports.
-The fastest one-stop is Austrian via Vienna from JFK at 10h 25m, average round-trip fares run $500 to $700 in shoulder season, and the Corfu-Saranda ferry is the smartest alternative if you’re headed to the Riviera.
-Book 47 to 53 days ahead, depart midweek, and use Bolt instead of waiting for Uber.
+The fastest one-stop is Austrian via Vienna from JFK at 10h 25m, shoulder-season round-trips run $500 to $700, and the Corfu–Saranda ferry is the smartest alternative if you’re headed to the Riviera.
+Book 47 to 53 days ahead, depart midweek, and use a local taxi app instead of waiting for an Uber that will never come.

-The fastest, cheapest combination for most readers: JFK or Newark to Vienna on Austrian, arriving in Tirana under 11 hours after takeoff, in March or November, booked seven weeks ahead.
-If your destination is Saranda or Ksamil, fly to Corfu and take the morning ferry instead — you’ll be on the beach before someone routing through Tirana clears immigration.
+The cheapest, fastest combination for most readers: JFK or Newark to Vienna on Austrian, into Tirana under 11 hours after takeoff, in March or November, booked seven weeks out.
+If your destination is Saranda or Ksamil, fly to Corfu and catch the morning ferry instead — you’ll be on the beach before someone routing through Tirana clears immigration.